 Controller: One-button Joystick

-The game is very simple, and that is the key to their popularity.
-Only there are two virtual basketball players: one, maybe an avatar of Larry Bird, controlled by the human player, while the other one, probably an avatar of Earvin “Magic” Johnson, controlled by the computer.
+The game is very simple, and that is the key to its popularity.
+There are two virtual basketball players: one, maybe an avatar of Larry Bird, controlled by the human player, while the other one, probably an avatar of Earvin “Magic” Johnson, controlled by the computer.
 The human player can control the movements of its virtual athlete with the joystick and depending the time pressing the joystick button, is the angle which the ball travels to the basket: it can be a long shot, or a very short one.
-The amazing fact, to me at least, is that you can perfectly distinguish the “inclination” of the hand to get an idea of how will be the shot.
+It’s amazing that you can perfectly distinguish the “inclination” of the hand to get an idea of how will be the shot.

 To my amusement, there is a two-player cooperative mode.
 This way a second player can incorporate the game, with the corresponding joystick and help the first player with an avatar of either Moses Malone or Julius “Dr. J” Erwing while the computer does the same with one of Rick Barry or the mexican Manuel Raga (altough this guy played remarkably well in Europe, not in the NBA).